Unchain1014/Shreddr/README.md

 ## Usage

-1. Launch the program by running Shreddr.py.
+1. Launch the program by running `Shreddr.py`.
-2. Drag and drop files into the program window to shred them.
+2. Drag and drop one or multiple files into the program window to shred them.
+3. Review the list of files in the confirmation prompt and click "Yes" to proceed or "No" to cancel.
-2. After shredding, a confirmation dialog will appear to notify you of the successful operation.
+4. After shredding, a summary dialog will appear listing all successfully shredded files and any failures.

 ## Disclaimer